- The entire film An American Carol was meant to be one big long Take That against Michael Moore.

 NO!!
 NO, NOT DETROIT!!
 NO!
 NO, PLEASE!!
 ANYTHING BUT THAT!!
 NO!
 NO!"

-- In Kingsman: The Secret Service, virtually every world leader buys into Valentine's plot and ultimately dies.
+- Virtually every world leader and rich bastard buys into Valentine's plot and ultimately dies.

 - In Kung Fu Hustle, Stephen Chow did a Take That which might also have been a Shout-Out and subversive Affectionate Parody at the same time to his older film Shaolin Soccer in which his character stops a child's stray soccer ball... and stomps it flat, saying "NO MORE SOCCER!".